jsturtevant/jsturtevant.github.io/_posts/2018-03-07-Windows-Containers-Cheat-Sheet.md

 ```

 ## Development Resources and Tips
 There are also sorts of tricks and tips that you can use.
 You should checkout [Stephan's](https://github.com/StefanScherer/dockerfiles-windows) and [Elton's](https://github.com/sixeyed/dockerfiles-windows) GitHub Repo's for great examples on how to containerize almost anything.
+I also started an [repository with examples](https://github.com/jsturtevant/dockerfiles-windows) for anything that I come across that is not in theirs.

 ### Download files
 There are [several ways to download](https://blog.jourdant.me/post/3-ways-to-download-files-with-powershell) files.
 Soon you will be able to use [curl](https://blogs.technet.microsoft.com/virtualization/2017/12/19/tar-and-curl-come-to-windows/).